BarelyMiSSeD/minqlx-plugins/README.md

 I created this plugin to allow server admins to put people on a list that would not allow them to be kicked from a server.

 I also added the ability to vote players to spectator if they are AFK.
 I added that because I didn't want someone who can't be kicked to go AFK and get stuck taking up a play slot because he/she can't be kicked.
+It is used by "/cv afk 'player id'" in the console.

+The script also stops map voting once a match has gone active.
+Voting maps during warm-up still works.
+I wanted a way to still allow voting during a match but to not allow voting different maps throughout the match because one or two people didn't like the map.

+Join messages about the map voting and the use of voting people to spectator are displayed to players upon connect to the server.
+These messages can be disabled seperately so both, either, or no messages will be sent upon connect.

 I received requests to be able to set a teamsize to any size, even it the teamsize you want is lower than the current teamsize actually on each team.
 With the <i>!forcets</i> command you can do just that.